 - Use herbs and spices instead of heavy sauces for flavor.

-Other Seafood Options: If you’re not a fan of shrimp, other seafood like salmon, tuna, or cod can also be great choices for a diabetic diet.
+Other Seafood Options: If you’re not a fan of shrimp, other seafood like salmon, tuna, or cod can also be excellent for a diabetic diet.
 They’re high in protein and low in carbs.

 Shrimp and Diabetes: Exploring the Connection and Benefits – General Tips for a Balanced Diabetic Diet: